 (or printed) with responses expanded by clicking here.

 your standards.
-Referees do have the authority to eject parents, coaches, or spectators who
+Referees have the authority to eject parents, coaches, or spectators who

 verbally abuse a player.
-So please keep all comments PIE.
+Please keep all comments PIE.

 AYSO is a national soccer league that promotes a positive, instructional and